Best soundbars 2024: options for every need, recommended by our experts

 (Image credit: What Hi-Fi?)

-But if you're looking for a new soundbar this Black Friday, how do you know which one is right for you?
-Why, that's what we're here for.
-We've been testing soundbars since the category emerged in the early 2000s and have tested hundreds of different models over the subsequent 20+ years.
+But how do you find the right soundbar for your needs and budget?
+That's where we come in.
+We have been testing soundbars since the category emerged in the early 2000s and have tested hundreds of different models over the subsequent 20+ years.
 Each model we test is compared side-by-side with the best soundbars in its price category, so we don't know just which models are good or bad – we know which are best overall.

 You can read more about our soundbar testing process, dig deeper into how to choose a soundbar, or simply scroll down for the top models.